tavizon/CodingChallenge/modal/README.md

 ## Submission
 -  Clone the `modal` directory from this repository to your local environment and submit the entire directory as a zip file via email.

+## Time Allotment
+We respect your time and would prefer you not spend more than 3-5 hours.
+Feel free to include code comments to indicate any features you don't have time to implement.